Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

               'cursoemvideo.com': 'Since: 2017 (Learned more about Python and basic Linux)', 'terminalroot.com.br': 'Since: 2019 (Lerned more about Linux)' 'tkdocs.com': 'Since: 2020 (Learned more about TKinter)'}
-studySchools = {'Microcamp': 'Since 2019 (Learned about Hardware)',
+studySchools = {'Microcamp': 'Since: 2019 (Learned about Hardware)',
-                'Imugi': 'Since 2021 (Learning about grafical design and english)'}
+                'Imugi': 'Since: 2021 (Learning about grafical design and english)'}
 languages = {'Portuguese': 'Native language',
              'English': 'Lerning...'}
 ```

 ---
 ### Know a lot about:
 - Python 🐍
 - TKinter